jpralves10/java-8-Treinamento/capitulo_01.md

 }
 ```

-What is the result?
+What is the result? <br>
-A. 01
+A. 01 <br>
-B. Compilation fails on the line marked as // 1
+B. Compilation fails on the line marked as // 1 <br>
-C. Compilation fails on the line marked as // 2
+C. Compilation fails on the line marked as // 2 <br>
-D. Compilation fails on the line marked as // 3
+D. Compilation fails on the line marked as // 3 <br>
 E. Compilation fails on the line marked as // 4

-2. Which of the following state the correct order from the more restricted modifier to the least restrictive?
+2. Which of the following state the correct order from the more restricted modifier to the least restrictive? <br>
-A. private, default, public, protected
+A. private, default, public, protected <br>
-B. protected, private, default, public
+B. protected, private, default, public <br>
-C. default, protected, private, public
+C. default, protected, private, public <br>
 D. private, default, protected, public